ashley-engelund/aengelund-shf-project/docs/dev/deployment-staging-production.md

 * install `herokuCLI` on your local machine to be able to automatically connect and run heroku commands

 * Automatic deploys from GitHub are set up.
-When there is a push to the `develop` branch on GitHub, Heroku will automatically grab it (fetch it ?), build it, and deploy it to the development server.
+When there is a push to the `develop` branch on GitHub, Heroku will automatically fetch it, build it, and deploy it to the development server.
    (Note that we have the `develop` branch set up on GitHub with Continuous Integration (CI) such that there are conditions that have to be met, such as: building successfully with Semaphore, HoundCI checks, and reviews.)

      See [the Heroku article on GitHub Integration (Heroku GitHub Deploys)](https://devcenter.heroku.com/articles/github-integration)  for more information